 b. shall include the Source field set to '0' (the floor participant is the source); and

-c. if the call is a remotely initiated ambient listening call and if the user's MCPTT profile allows sending the user's location, shall include the location field.
+c. if the call is a remotely initiated ambient listening call and if the user's MCPTT profile allows sending the user's location, shall include the location as specified in subclause 6.2.4.3.5.
 If sending the user's location is not allowed, the location field may be included with the location type field set to '0' (Not provided);

 2. shall provide floor granted notification to the user, if not already done;